-Today’s video cameras record in all sorts of different sizes and formats.
-On top of this, those who view your videos also need to watch in different video sizes and formats.
+Modern video cameras record in different sizes and formats.
+Additionally, those who view your videos also need to watch in different video sizes due to varying internet speeds.
 Some of your viewers are likely using cell phones with slow internet connections, while others are on fast connections and large, high-resolution screens.

 Meeting the needs of viewers and standardizing viewing formats presents some technical challenges.
-Video transcoding solves this problem, by re-encoding a video file into a set of “renditions” for different types of viewers.
-However, for anyone who isn’t a video engineer, this process can be complex.
+Cloud video transcoding solves this problem, by creating multiple “renditions” at different bitrates for viewers with different internet speeds.

+Understanding this process can be complex for anyone who isn’t a video engineer.
 Luckily, professional video-on-demand platforms offer a solution: cloud video transcoding services.
-When combined with an adaptive video player, this will allow you to upload any video, click one button to transcode to multiple renditions, and serve it all to your viewers automatically.
+When combined with an adaptive video player, this will allow you to upload any video, click one button to transcode to multiple renditions, and serve it to your viewers in the appropriate bitrate automatically.

 5. Video CMS